Introduction to Gauges

 - 2 minutes to read

-This topic provides a brief overview of the gauges component.
+This topic contains a brief overview of the gauge component.

 The gauge component includes an extensive range of circular, linear and digital gauges, and static gauges used to imitate state indicators.
-This component comes into play when you need to imitate dashboards, dials, thermometers, LEDS, knobs and simple indicators.
-The gauges are based on scalable vector graphics technology.
-So, they can easily be zoomed in and out without any loss in quality.
+This component is useful when you need to imitate dashboards, dials, thermometers, LED displays, knobs, and simple indicators.
+Since gauges are based on scalable vector graphics technology, they can be zoomed in and out without a loss in quality.

-The main control of the gauge component that you start to work with is the Gauge Control, represented by the ASPxGaugeControl class.
-This is the gauge container.
-It can display one or multiple gauges of the same or different types at the same time (circular, linear and digital gauges and state indicators).
+The main control in a gauge is the Gauge Control, which serves as the gauge container.
+This container can display one or more gauges of the same or different types at the same time (circular, linear and digital gauges, and state indicators).

-Circular gauges have a circular, semi-circular or any round scale.
-They are appropriate for creating speedometers, tachometers, stopwatches, clocks, etc.
+Circular gauges have a circular, semi-circular, or rounded scale.
+They allow you to create speedometers, tachometers, stopwatches, clocks, and more.

-These are horizontally or vertically oriented bars with scales, appropriate for creating thermometers and progress displays.
+Linear gauges are horizontally or vertically oriented bars with scales that allow you to create thermometers and progress displays.

-These gauges display text or numbers like LEDS do.
-Numbers can be painted using a 7 or 14 segment display style, and text can be painted using the 14 segment display style.
+Digital gauges display text or numbers similar to LED displays.
+Numbers can be painted using a 7 or 14 segment display style, and text can be painted with a 14 segment style.

 State indicators can be used to imitate static devices or simple indicators that have a fixed set of states.